|Guide||♦||50 Triplogs||5 Topics|

 The main reason I avoided this trip in the past was that I never understood the route to the springs.
-Good news, it's not to difficult to find.
+Good news, it's not too difficult to find.
 You could cross the river near the campgrounds but it's at least neck high and you'll be swimming.
-So from the campgrounds there is an old rusty sign telling you it's 1 mile to the river crossing.
+So from the campgrounds, there is an old rusty sign telling you it's 1 mile to the river crossing.
 I'm not sure it's that far but it's at least a mile including the walk on the other side.
-Immediately onto the trail you cross over the (I believe) still functioning Childs Power Plant bridge.
+Immediately onto the trail, you cross over the still functioning Childs Power Plant bridge ( long gone now ).
 This bridge goes over the water gushing and I mean gushing out of the turbines.
 It's totally awesome.

 Soon the trail goes down to the river and follows it upstream.
 There isn't really a distinctive trail all the way, just keep going upstream.
 You are going upstream to where a road dips into the river.
 Cross there and head back down to the old resort on the other side.

-To make it even easier there is a Coconino Forest message board and run down restrooms just before the road dips into river.
+To make it even easier there is a Coconino Forest message board and run-down restrooms just before the road dips into the river.
 I'm not sure but this may have been an old trailhead.
-There were no maps or messages on the old looking Coconino sign.
+There were no maps or messages on the old-looking Coconino sign.
 The old restrooms are blocked by bushes and trees.

-Okay now you must cross the river.
-Along the way you may have noticed you never really saw the remains of the resort on the other side.
+Okay, now you must cross the river.
+Along the way, you may have noticed you never really saw the remains of the resort on the other side.
 This is because there is an island separating the banks.
 When I crossed I actually crossed three sections of water.
-Each about fifteen feet long give or take a little.
-I believe the water has cut through the island diagonally at this end and that's why there was three crossings to get across one river.
+Each about fifteen feet long, give or take a little.
+I believe the water has cut through the island diagonally at this end and that's why there were three crossings to get across one river.

 Once on the other side continue back downstream to the hot springs.
 I'm not really a hot springs nut.
 I've seen a number in Oklahoma and Arkansas.
-Nevertheless it was interesting.
+Nevertheless, it was interesting.
 There is a small cave.
 Water channels out and over into the pool through a small cement canal.
 I dipped my feet into the pool basically to wash off the sand from the trail.
-Yep it was warm.
+Yep, it was warm.
 Just as I was beginning to enjoy the moment a woman popped up out of the pool and I jumped about twenty feet.
 Then I notice a man standing in the pool house doorway.
 I forgot to mention.
 When you first enter the campgrounds there is a sign telling you nudity is prohibited.
 Ahhh, well these folks made their own rules.
-They where extremely nice but I decided I like my tan lines and headed on back.
+They were extremely nice but I decided I like my tan lines and headed on back.